vindex10/cicliminds/README.md

     - **model ensembles** - `init_params` will be pulled together.
 May introduce imbalance, if one model has much larger set of present ensemble members
 * Plot type:
-    - **fldmean first** - first do weighted mean over the globe, then produce histogram of the variable over the time ranges. (experimental, not yet fully supported)
     - **fldmean last** - first produce histograms of the variable over the time range, for each grid point, then do weighted mean over the globe.
     - **mean val** - heatmap of the mean value of the variable.
 Mean is computed over the last `sliding window size` points